 The ship's prevailing dress code during all evening hours is 'smart casual and above'.
-Formal evenings are provided for the enjoyment of our guests and to retain the traditional elegance of formal cruise ship dining.
-Suitable alternatives, such as casual dining, sushi café, pizza/pasta and in-room dining, are provided to guests who choose not to participate in formal dining activities.
-Formal evening dress code standards will be enforced in the main dining room on all formal evenings.
+On Evening Chic nights, suitable alternatives, such as casual dining, sushi café, pizza/pasta and in-room dining, for guests who choose not to participate in Evening Chic dining.
+Evening Chic dress code standards will be enforced in the main dining room on all Evening Chic nights.
 Smart casual and above dress code standards will be enforced in the main dining and speciality restaurants, and in the Celebrity Theatre during all other evening hours.

 If you are travelling on one of our Galapagos cruises onboard Celebrity Xpedition, you will need two types of clothing on your cruise - Casual Explorer's Day Wear and Casual Evening Wear.

 Lightweight short sleeved and long sleeved shirts such as polo shirts and cotton T-shirts, lightweight rain jacket/wind breaker and sweatshirt.